FREQUENTLY ASKED QUESTIONS

 We are one of the very few that offer Preschool programs starting at age 18 months and classes through Kindergarten.

-We have a minimun attendance of 5 mornings per week.
+We have a minimum attendance of 5 days per week.

 Does my child need to be toilet-trained?